 Work Institute created a current employee survey with probing “why” questions to determine exact reasons for dissatisfaction with the benefits program.
 The survey provided opportunities to indicate all reasons for discontent, as well as the chance to specify the most important.

-- Revealed cost sharing opportunities of immediate savings of $80,000
+- Revealed employee benefit funding opportunities that created immediate savings of over $80,000

 - Resulted in a revamp of the benefits program with options to better meet the needs of individual employees

 - Employee dissatisfaction fell to less than 8%

 Commitment To Improvement

 This effort began by establishing baseline information on the entire population and then to attaining pulse intelligence every month.
 The initial stay interviews revealed that the focus needed be on the benefits program.
 It was clear that the current program was not meeting the needs of BWSC employees.
 When asked to rate the benefit package using Excellent, Very Good, Good, Fair, or Poor, 36.8% of their employees rated the healthcare program as “fair” or “poor” and only 9% rated the healthcare program as “excellent.”
 This level of dissatisfaction was distracting employees and affecting the organization’s overall productivity and profitability.

 To obtain the actionable data needed to make positive changes, Work Institute and BWSC designed a new survey around the benefits program, including open ended questions.
 Using the survey responses, BWSC leaders identified major issues and began to address them.
 First, the benefit program represented a major cost to BWSC because of utilization patterns and poor cost-sharing protocols.
 Second, communication between the insurance carriers, BWSC Human Resources and the employees was not effective.
 Finally, an unusually high number of customer service issues were distracting employees and causing problems with productivity.
 The dissatisfaction level was affecting employee satisfaction, retention and engagement.